Skip to main content

 Anxiety-related digestive symptoms include:

-Research has shown that the majority of patients with IBS also meet criteria for an anxiety or mood disorder, underscoring the strong bidirectional relationship between gut health and mental health.
-Treating the underlying anxiety often leads to significant improvement in digestive symptoms as well.
+Research has shown that most patients with IBS also meet criteria for an anxiety or mood disorder.
+This shows how closely gut health and mental health are linked.
+Treating the underlying anxiety often leads to a big improvement in digestive symptoms as well.

 Dizziness and Lightheadedness